-Banana cream pie is an old-fashioned favourite, and this vegan version has everything you love about the original, minus the dairy and eggs!
-A flaky homemade crust is topped with sliced bananas, a rich cream filling, and cloud-like coconut whipped cream.
+Banana cream pie is an old-fashioned favourite, and this vegan version has everything you love about the original without dairy or eggs!
+A flaky homemade pie crust is topped with sliced bananas, a rich cream filling, and cloud-like coconut whipped cream.

 Slice of banana cream pie on plate with tip on fork